kyorohiro/hello_ymfm/docs/issues/savePoint.md

   - `Pause` keeps the current position
   - `Resume` continues from that position
   - `Stop` resets to the beginning
+- After switching to `AudioWorklet`, the progress text may feel a little less smooth.
+  - This looks like a UI update timing difference, not an audio stability problem.
+  - `queuedFrames` still stays healthy and scrolling does not become heavy.

 ## Still not fully supported